scikit-tda/ripser.py/paper.md

 TODO:

 * Citations Other existing software packages, including julia Ripser wrapper?
-* I think the opening description of TDA is a little myopic.
-We can spin it to a more general audience who don't understand by saying something like "understanding shape and structure within data".
 * I think the second paragraph of each feature section is largely unnecessary.
 Judging by other JoSS submissions, I think shorter is better.
 We should however incorporate lots of those details into the general documentation.
 -->